northle/docs/docs/1.x/basics/controllers-and-routing.md

 ## Controllers

-Basically, a controller is just a class with methods assigned to URLs handling incoming requests.
+Basically, controller is just a class with methods assigned to URLs handling incoming requests.
 Each controller contain methods decorated with appropriate HTTP verbs.

-In the controller below we have one registered route: `/`.
+In the controller below we have one registered route: `GET /`.
 When the user requests for that route, the request will be passed to the `index` method which renders some view.

 Northle comes with one controller in `src/app/app.controller.ts` file by default: